 - Head injuries are a major cause of this ailment:Research shows that traumatic brain injuries can increase the likelihood of developing any kind of dementia but the connection between head injury and Alzheimer’s is yet to be confirmed.

 - It worsens over time: Initially, memory loss is mild such as forgetting conversations but gradually the person experiences severe memory impairment and decline in behavioural and social skills.
 This is why usually elders who experience this are staying in Senior Living communities.
-You should be able to trust nursing home workers and expect them to give the same care and respect you and your family would provide, but that’s not always the case.
-If you noticed that there are signs of nursing home neglect, contact a lawyer immediately.
+If you’re looking for one, then you may check out this memory care community In West Hills, CA. You should be able to trust nursing home workers and expect them to give the same care and respect you and your family would provide, but that’s not always the case.
+If you noticed that there are signs of nursing home neglect or medical malpractice, contact a personal injury lawyer or medical malpractice lawyer immediately.

 - Dementia and Alzheimer’s are antonym: Dementia is a broad term used to describe changes in the brain that causes memory loss.
 Although Alzheimer’s is the most common form of dementia, it’s not the only one.
 Others are:

 - Vascular dementia

 - Huntington’s disease

 - No cure: Current medication may improve symptoms or even slow the rate of deterioration and maximise functioning; however there is no proper cure, sometimes severe loss of brain function might result in death.
 What patients need is constant and proper dementia care whether at home or at a senior care facility like the ones at https://chelseaseniorliving.com/locations/new-jersey/belvidere/.